Anatomiclab/GastroFLOW/README.md

 Step 1: Run the `ModelTraining.py` script

-Modify the following line in the script to specify the path for the training data:
+1. Modify the following line in the script to specify the path for the training data:

 Line 197: `data = pd.read_csv("trainingdata.csv")` **(Modify the following line in the script to specify the path for the training data:)**

 Script Outputs:

-(TPR, TNR, PPV, NPV, Accuracy, roc_auc, val_accuracy).h5: An .h5 file that serves as the model after training.
+(TPR, TNR, PPV, NPV, Accuracy, roc_auc, val_accuracy).h5: An .h5 file that serves as the model and its performance after training.
 This file contains the trained MLP network.

 SummaryOfPerformance.csv: A .csv file that provides the performance metrics of the model for different rounds of training.
-This file contains information about the MLP model's performance during training.

 By following these steps and running the ModelTraining.py script, you will be able to train the MLP networks, and choose suitable MLP networks ensembling as GCNet.